 - Discomfort while sleeping, which may even lead to insomnia

 - The feeling of baby dropping, or moving in the lower abdomen

 - Pre-labor contractions, or false labor alarm

 As the due date gets closer, the cervix will become thinner and softer, which is called effacing.
-This is completely normal and a natural process which helps the vagina to open wider during the childbirth.
+This is completely normal and a natural process that helps the vagina to open wider during childbirth.

 What Are the Possible Complications During Pregnancy?

 - High-risk Pregnancy: A female considered more prone to complications during pregnancy is classified at high risk.
 For example, a female who is pregnant and is having diabetes or high blood pressure runs at high risk of complications during her pregnancy.
 Other complications can occur in women such as teenagers who are too young or females who are over the age of 35, or the females who have been treated for infertility earlier.

 - Ectopic pregnancy: This is the case of pregnancy in which the egg results in implanting someplace else other than the uterus, usually the fallopian tubes.
 Such a complication can be life-threatening to both the female and the infant.
 Ectopic pregnancy should be diagnosed earlier in order to avoid damage to fallopian tubes.
 Early diagnosis and treatment of this condition are also essential to prevent maternal illness or death.
 It is also called a tubal pregnancy.